 Types of Probability

-Probability is defined as the measure of the likelihood or ranges between 0 and 1.
+Probability is defined as the measure of the likelihood and ranges between 0 to 1.
 It tells us the probability of any event occurring.
-Sometimes the likelihood of any event occurring is dependent on many other factors due to this, probability can be further divided in further three other probabilities.
-Each probability has its specialty and specific notation.
+Sometimes the likelihood of any event occurring is dependent on many other factors; due to this, probability can be further divided in further three other probabilities.
 These types such as:

 1. Marginal probability